domingospanta/ghmm/target/classes/static/docs/README.md

 User Name: sa \
 Password: ghmmd@$$

-Here you can see what it should look like: [Views of the system](views.md)
+Here you can see what it should look like: <a href="https://github.com/domingospanta/ghmm/blob/main/src/main/resources/static/docs/views.md" target="_blank">Views of the system</a>